jamjan/zephir-test/README.md

 ##Tips ##
 Zephir does not accept single-quotes.
 Convert *array('index')* to *array("index")* otherwise will not compile.

+Every time I do vagrant up I have to make sure that directories
+* ./zephir
+* ./zephir.puphpet/jamjan/.temp/
+* ./zephir.puphpet/jamjan/ext/

+are removed.

 ##Post deployment ##
 There are post deployment scripts located at `./puphpet/files/startup-always/`